Kurdish rebellions during World War I: Kurds threaten the Ottoman rear (1916)

 By late 1916, the Ottomans had suffered severe defeats at the hands of the Russians, having suffered a particularly severe defeat at Bingöl.
 This led the Kurds to once again rise up against Ottoman authorities.
 Ottoman convoys in Dersim were attacked and isolated units slaughtered.
 From September to October 1916, Kurdish rebel efforts turned the situation of the Ottoman rear south of Kiğı into one of "insecurity and disorder".

 In October, the Kurdish rebellion, alongside other factors, led Ottoman general Ahmed Izzet Pasha to withdraw troops from the front, which then suppressed the rebellion.

 Uprisings in Botan, Dersim, and Kharput (Summer 1917)

 In summer 1917, Kurdish rebellions took place in Botan, Dersim, and Kharput.

 Uprisings in Mardin, Diyarbekir, Bitlis, Russian involvement (August 1917)

 In early August 1917, Kurdish rebellions took place in Mardin and Diyarbekir, followed by Bitlis.
 While the other Kurdish uprisings received no military support by the Allies of World War I, the uprisings of August 1917 received limited Russian support.

+Sinjar Yezidi Uprising (January-April 1918)

+In January 1918, the Yazidis of Sinjar initiated an uprising, which continued until April of the same year, when it was ultimately suppressed.